 Paul McCartney is Dead?

-Did the Fab Four become a not-quite-so-Fab Three in 1966?
+Did the Fab Four became a not-quite-so Fab Three in 1966?
 For half a century a small but convinced minority of Beatles’ obsessives has maintained that Paul McCartney is no longer with us — in body, at any rate — having departed for the celestial Hall of Fame in a car crash.

 Well, wake up, Sheeple!
 That guy giving you the thumbs up sign is not the real Sir James Paul McCartney (MBE).
 That’s Fake Paul or Faul to those who refuse to be fooled.